Lake George, New York, sweeping Adirondack mountain view across the calm waters of the Queen of American Lakes

 The Boathouse Bed & Breakfast

 "A 1920s boathouse converted into five waterfront rooms in Bolton Landing.
-You wake to the lake at the foot of your bed."
+Adults-only, and you wake to the lake at the foot of your bed."

 8.8